 Save our beautiful green spaces!

 After Stockport Council’s vote to move to the next stage of A6-M60 Bypass development, our wonderful valleys and green spaces are in serious danger.
 A report endorsed by the Council envisaged unleashing the bulldozers in the early 2020s.

 The Council recently published a Strategic Outline Business Case – needed to bid for further money from the Government.
 It shows that, contrary to popular myth, the Bypass would produce vanishingly small time savings on local roads in exchange for the destruction of green belt.

 The Bypass would be an extension of the A6-to-Manchester Airport “relief road”, which is already under construction (the solid red route in the top map; the Bypass is the broken red line).
 It’s the latest in a series of new roads claimed to sort out the terrible congestion south of Manchester.
 The result of the £500 million road might not be what people imagine….

 More traffic problems The combined bypass and relief road will draw in drivers from the M56, A34, M60 and A6.
 The volume of traffic is likely to create rush-hour blockages – causing local drivers to return to using other routes.
-Short-term reductions in traffic are likely to be achieved on some local roads such as the A6 (Hazel Grove northwards though not around Bramhall Moor Lane/Sainsbury’s) and A627 (though not around the Offerton Road Bypass junction) but in the longer term the bypass could end up a horrendously costly and damaging failure (read more).
+Short-term reductions in traffic are expected on some local roads such as the A6 (Hazel Grove northwards though not around Bramhall Moor Lane/Sainsbury’s) and A627 (though not around the Offerton Road Bypass junction) but in the longer term the bypass could end up a horrendously costly and damaging failure (read more).
 The jams caused by the M60 in Bredbury demonstrate the unintended consequences that new roads can create.
 We have 15 ways that the bypass will be bad for drivers.